windexlight/MappingTrainer/README.md

 ## TODO

+- When restoring to word practice mode on startup, it loads too many lines
 - Keep working on state persistence
     - Make options for advancing on enter/space or not
     - Keep testing